The Loop (American TV series)

-The Loop is an American sitcom that ran from March 15, 2006 to July 1, 2007 on Fox.
-The show starred Bret Harrison as Sam Sullivan, a young professional trying to balance the needs of his social life with the pressures of working at the corporate headquarters of TransAlliance Airways, a major U.S. airline.
+The Loop is an American television sitcom that aired on Fox from March 15, 2006, to July 1, 2007.
+The series stars Bret Harrison as Sam Sullivan, a young professional trying to balance the needs of his social life with the pressures of working at the corporate headquarters of TransAlliance Airways, a major U.S. airline.
 Chicago's downtown loop area was the setting for most of the show.
-The show's theme song is "Hockey Monkey" by James Kochalka Superstar and the Zambonis.

 Premise

 The Loop focuses on the life of its main character, Sam Sullivan (Bret Harrison).
 The show is shot with a single-camera setup instead of a multiple-camera setup more typical for situation comedies.
 The series follows Sam, his friends, and his co-workers as they try to survive both their personal and professional lives.
 A complete script is written for each episode but actors are also given opportunities to improvise their lines during the shooting process.